 • Poor use of hand resistance paddles: Paddles are a wonderful tool and will get you good results IF your technique is good.
 Most swimmers have poor technique and should never use resistance paddles.
 They look like this:

-If you add resistance of hand paddles before you have good technique, you WILL get injured.
+If you add resistance hand paddles like Speedo Power Plus Paddles before you have good technique, you WILL get injured.

 • Poor posture: If you sit in front of a computer all day, you may have weakness posterior shoulder muscles, tight muscles at front of the shoulder and a stiff, rounded upper back If this goes on, for a long time under load, injuries such as rotator cuff impingement and tendonitis, rotator cuff tears, bursitis, capsule and ligament damage, or cartilage damage can occur.

 Do chest stretches, maintain good posture during the day .